bradfordharrison2606/blog/_posts/2024-08-11-EmblemRoy.md

 <details>
 <summary> Explanation (AKA: Why you should complete Roy's Paralogue) </summary>

-If you thought Hold Out was great in its first two incarnations, the ones you get in Roy's later Bond Levels are ridiculous. <b>Hold Out+++</b> (yes it goes that high) is absolutely disgusting for as long as you have at least 2 HP when an enemy initiates combat, you are guaranteed to live and the enemy has no say in the matter. <br><br>
+If you thought Hold Out was great in its first two incarnations, you haven't seen anything yet.
+The versions of Hold Out you get in Roy's higher Bond Levels are ridiculous, bordering on Game Breaking. <b>Hold Out+++</b> (Yes, it goes that high) is absolutely ludicrous for as long as you have at least 2 HP when an enemy initiates combat, you are GUARANTEED TO LIVE and the enemy has no say in the matter. <br><br>

-In layman's terms, at Bond 18, so long as they stay above 1 HP, Roy's bearer <b>CANNOT BE KILLED BY A SINGLE ENEMY</b>.
-Hold Out+++ triples down on the "nigh-invincible warrior" play-style.
-What makes this skill truly disgusting is that it's a Sync Skill, meaning it's ALWAYS on Roy's holder (assuming their Bond Level is high enough).
-This skill alone is more than enough reason to complete Roy's Paralogue after it unlocks.
+In Layman's Terms, at Bond 18, so long they stay above 1 HP, Roy's bearer <b>CANNOT BE KILLED BY A SINGLE ENEMY</b>.
+Hold OUT+++ quadruples down on Roy's "Nigh-Invincible Warrior" playstyle.
+What makes this skill even more powerful is by the time you have access to it via completing Roy's Paralogue, you don't have to worry about enemy Engage Attacks bypassing it as only three Bosses in the remaining story chapters have Emblems. <br><br>

+As the cherry on top, the truly disgusting part about Hold Out+++ Is that it's a Sync Skill, meaning it's ALWAYS active on Roy's Bearer (assuming they have unlocked it).
+This skill alone is reason enough to complete Roy's Paralogue as soon as it unlocks.
+However, Hold Out+++ isn't the only reason. <br><br>

 </details>